cfpb/design-system/CONTRIBUTING.md

 1. If you're pleased with the changelog preview,
    `git checkout CHANGELOG.md` to reset it.
 1. Run `yarn run release` to start the release.
+1. It'll ask if you want to do a major, minor or patch release.
+Select whichever is most appropriate.
+It'll tag and publish every package to npm.
+1. When it's done, open `CHANGELOG.md` and confirm the latest entry shows the newest version number.
+There's a lerna-changelog bug that sometimes causes it to duplicate the previous version number.
+If it's showing the wrong version number, correct it and commit the correction.
-1. If all packages are shown as having been published, run `git push` to push changes to the remote `main` branch.
+1. Run `git push` to push changes to the remote `main` branch.

 Lerna will update the changelog, ask for a new version number, create a git tag, push to GitHub and publish to npm.